-I caught the tail end of the Omidvar Brothers, an interesting film about two Iranian/Persion brothers who set out by motorcycle in the 50’s and 60’s to explore Africa.
+I caught the tail end of the Omidvar Brothers, an interesting film about two Iranian/Persian brothers who set out by motorcycle in the ’50s and 60’s to explore Africa.
 It was like an Iranian Motorcycle Diaries or something.
 Pretty unique.

-I also caught a couple short films: The Special Delivery about some adventure motorcyclists in Lesotho, and Live Before You Die, an awesome short that you can actually watch online, about a band of English travelers living in horse drawn wagons, travelling slowly and enjoying life.
+I also caught a couple of short films: The Special Delivery about some adventure motorcyclists in Lesotho, and Live Before You Die, an awesome short that you can actually watch online, about a band of English travelers living in horse-drawn wagons, traveling slowly and enjoying life.

 I liked Austin Vince’s comment about how Land Rover’s slogan is basically the same as the movie: get out there and live life (and buy a Land Rover); but of course through polar opposite means.